 Halal certification and commerce in products and services are now inextricably linked.
-Trade between nations is no longer restricted regarding products and services, with cross-border commerce becoming increasingly rapid and unrestricted.
-One of the global organizations established to regulate international commercial flows is the World Trade Organization (Ruhaeni et al., 2022).
+Trade between nations is no longer restricted in terms of products and services, with cross-border commerce becoming increasingly rapid and unrestricted.
+One of the global

 Legal regulations governing international commerce are necessary for cross-border trade.
-The World Trade Organization governs fundamental principles, including nondiscrimination in market access for goods, equitable treatment in trade, the balance between trade liberalization and socio-economic values, and the harmonization of national laws in specific domains (Ruhaeni et al., 2022).
+The World Trade Organization governs fundamental principles, including non-discrimination in market access for goods, equitable treatment in trade, the balance between trade liberalization and socio-economic values, and the harmonization of national laws in specific domains (Ruhaeni et al., 2022).
 The Law of the Republic of Indonesia Number 7 of 1994 concerning Ratification of the Agreement Establishing the World Trade Organization approved the Marrakesh Agreement, which binds Indonesia due to its participation in the World Trade Organization.

 With the largest Muslim population in the world and as a World Trade Organization member, Indonesia has imposed requirements on goods and services to be halal certified.
-Halal certification is seen as a fundamental necessity by Muslim populations and is protected by law as a human right.
+Halal certification is seen as a fundamental necessity by Muslim populations, protected by law as a human right.
 The Qur'an and Hadith provide rules for Muslims regarding food choices, advising caution in selecting products that should be guaranteed to be halal (Nadzifah et al., 2022).

 Law Number 33 of 2014 about Halal Product Guarantee Law (UUJPH), approved by Indonesia on October 7, 2014, mandates that all products and services offered in Indonesia be certified as halal.
-The requirement for halal certification under the Halal Product Guarantee Law for imported goods might impede international trade with Indonesia (Musataklima, 2021).
+The requirement for halal certification under Halal Product Guarantee Law for imported goods might impede international trade with Indonesia (Musataklima, 2021).
 Trading partners, including the European Union, have expressed concerns that the Halal Product Guarantee Law is too stringent and complicated, raising production and shipping costs to Indonesia and hindering import trade (Ciptawan et al., 2022).
-For example, the European Union has highlighted that the cost of halal certification for EU exporters could increase by up to 30%, making exporting certain goods to Indonesia less economically viable.
+For example, the European Union has highlighted that the cost of halal certification for EU exporters could increase by up to 30%, making it less economically viable to export certain goods to Indonesia.

 In comparison, other countries with significant Muslim populations have implemented halal certification systems with varying degrees of strictness, which have also raised concerns about potential trade barriers.
 For example, Malaysia, known for its stringent halal certification standards, has effectively harmonized its standards with international trade agreements, allowing it to become one of the largest exporters of halal products globally, with an estimated export value of \$12.3 billion in 2023.
-In contrast, Saudi Arabia's strict halal requirements have sometimes delayed the importation of food products, impacting trade relations with certain countries.
-However, Thailand and Singapore have adopted more flexible halal certification processes, facilitating smoother trade flows and enhancing their positions as critical exporters in the halal market (Supriyatni et al., 2022).
+In contrast, Saudi Arabia's strict halal requirements have sometimes led to delays in importing food products, impacting trade relations with certain countries.
+Thailand and Singapore, however, have adopted more flexible halal certification processes, which have facilitated smoother trade flows and enhanced their positions as key exporters in the halal market (Supriyatni et al., 2022).

-These differences in national halal standards have sometimes caused complications in international trade, especially when products certified as halal in one country face additional scrutiny or certification requirements in another, potentially hindering the flow of goods (Khadijah et al., 2022).
-A report by the Islamic Chamber of Commerce, Industry, and Agriculture (ICCIA) in 2023 highlighted that inconsistencies in halal standards across countries could reduce global trade in halal products by as much as 10% annually.
+These differences in national halal standards have at times caused complications in international trade, especially when products certified as halal in one country face additional scrutiny or certification requirements in another, potentially hindering the flow of goods (Khadijah et al., 2022).
+A report by the Islamic Chamber of Commerce, Industry and

+Agriculture (ICCIA) in 2023 highlighted that inconsistencies in halal standards across countries could reduce global trade in halal products by as much as 10% annually.